pombredanne/centidb/docs/index.rst

 (terminator, discriminator).

-Another option is always treating numbers as float, but converting to int during decode if they can be represented exactly.
+Another option is always treating numbers as float, but converting to int during decode if they may be represented exactly.
 This may be less surprising, since an int will coerce to float during arithmetic, but may cause once-per-decade bugs: depending on a database key, the expression ``123 / db_val`` might perform integer or float division.